 Water Quality

-Many LPS corals are fairly tolerant of slightly dirty water.
-Maintain good Alkalinity, Calcium, and Magnesium for skeletal growth.
+Many LPS corals are fairly tolerant of slightly "dirty water".

-Euphyllia species is an easy to moderate coral to care for and makes a great first LPS corals for most new hobbyists.
-Aggressiveness is high for all Euphyllia are prone to sweeper tentacle formation and will aggressively sting any near neighbors that they brush against.
+Euphyllia species are an easy to moderate coral to care for and makes a great first LPS coral for most new hobbyists.
+Aggressiveness is high for all Euphyllia because they are prone to sweeper tentacle formation and will aggressively sting any near neighbors that they brush against.

 Lighting should be moderate as well as water flow.
 These corals have a sharp skeleton at the base of the polyp and excessive flow can cause tearing.
 They may also fail to fully expand under high flow conditions.
 Euphyllia prefers a tank placement at mid-level or higher.
 Somewhat forgiving of temporary nutrient level lapses.
 Maintain proper Calcium, Alkalinity, and Magnesium levels for skeletal growth.